andy03kr/powershell-admin/README.md

 This saves the password, then the user, as a result, can execute any program without entering the administrator password

-Although in the case of openconnect-gui, this method did not work.
+Although this method did not work with openconnect-gui.